 Unlike most other manufacturers who use hall sensors or printed circuit traces to generate the speed control signal, Denon chose to print a magnetic strip encoded with a waveform, on the underside of the platter.
 This strip is read back by a magnetic tape head, very similar to the type you’d find in a cassette deck.

 As the platter spins, the tape head reads the signal from the strip and feeds it into a comparator.
 A reference frequency is also fed into the comparator.
 As its name suggests, the comparator ‘compares’ the two and speed adjustments are made based on the difference between reference and generated frequencies.

 Denon utilised this method of speed control in all their direct drive decks from this period, and it works very well.
 In fact, it’s more reliable than some other methods of sensing rotational speed.
 Of course, speed control relies on the measured signal being precise.
 Nothing is perfectly machined or completely flat, so some wow and flutter is inevitably ‘built-in’.
 The result is still usually far better than belt-drive decks.

 Dimensions: 450 x 140 x 403mm

-The motor isn’t quite as solid as the motors of older Denon decks like the SL-7D, but it’s still a decent design and should last for many years.
+The motor isn’t quite as hefty as the motors of older Denon decks like the SL-7D, but it’s still a decent design and should last for many years.

-The DP-30L is easy to work on in typical Denon fashion.
+The DP-30L is easy to work on, typical of most older Denon equipment.
 Everything is well laid out and the circuit board and parts are of good quality.